-The Public Utilities Regulatory Policies Act of 1978 (“PURPA”) created an obligation for electric utilities to offer to purchase power from, and interconnect with, qualifying generation projects.
-In Arizona, PURPA is implemented through rules established by the Federal Energy Regulatory Commission (“FERC”) and the Arizona Corporation Commission (ACC).
-Qualifying Facilities (“QFs”) must meet certain criteria specified in the FERC regulations to obtain such treatment.
+The Public Utilities Policies Act of 1978 (PURPA) created an obligation for electric utilities to purchase energy and capacity from qualifying generation projects at the utility’s avoided cost rate.
+PURPA is implemented through a set of rules established by the Federal Energy Regulatory Commission (FERC) and the Arizona Corporation Commission (ACC).
+Qualifying Facilities (QFs) must meet certain criteria as specified in the FERC rules.

 The process for a Qualifying Facility (QF) under the Public Utility Regulatory Policies Act (“PURPA”) to receive a Power Purchase Agreement (PPA) from Tucson Electric Power Company (TEP) is multi-step and iterative.

 This section of our website is designed to guide applicants step-by-step through this process and help them understand the requirements for obtaining a PURPA based PPA.

 There are 4 steps to begin the process.
 The Applicant must:

 - Submit an Interconnection Request (IR) to the TEP interconnection team and provide the TEP interconnection queue number assigned to the project.

 - Provide a completed FERC 556 self-certification and associated docket number certifying that the project in question is a QF.

 - Provide articles of organization for the company owning the QF.

 - Fill out the TEP PURPA Preliminary Request For Information form (RFI) and upload all requested documents.
 You must have documented records for items 1–3 to submit the RFI form and begin the process.